A Parent’s Guide to Primary School Tutoring: Everything You Need to Know

 - Qualifications of the tutor – how well do they know and understand the KS1 and KS2 National Curriculum?

 - Lesson content – make sure you know what the tutor will be teaching your child at primary

 - Communication and safety – always go with your gut instinct and ask for any references.

 Like many parents considering primary school tutoring for their child, you want to be certain you’ve done enough research, and know enough about the tuition options available to you before making any decision.
 Here we review the reasons people decide to hire a tutor or get extra help for their child while they’re at primary school and then look at your options for taking the next step.

 Is primary school tutoring right for my child?

-If you do decide to find a primary school tutor there are many factors to consider before you make your choice.
-To help you out, we go into detail about them below.
+So once you’ve decided to go for primary school tutoring primary school tutor there are still many factors to consider before you make your choice.

 Which type of tutoring is right for your child?

 Today, parents have a lot of different tutoring options available to them.

 The most popular forms of primary school tutoring are: